Before you go, why not get a free pest control quote...

 Silverfish are wingless, long-bodied insects named for their silver bodies and somewhat wavy walking patterns, reminiscent of a fish.
-Unlike many pests, which serve as decomposers first, Silverfish are pickier and prefer a diet plentiful in sugar, starches, and other carbohydrates.
+Unlike many pests that serve as decomposers, Silverfish are pickier and prefer a diet plentiful in sugar, starches, and other carbohydrates.
 Firebrats are in the same family as Silverfish; only their bodies are usually a darker color.

 Silverfish, as their name implies, have a silver color and a long, narrow body.
 If you look closely, you’ll see dark lines running down the length of their tops.
 Both insects have exceptionally long antennae for their size, plus three long appendages at their rear end that serve a similar function.
 For these, their order of insects is often called bristletails.

-Silverfish and Firebrats typically live outdoors anywhere they can find food and are distributed through most of the world.
-Because they can survive on old vegetation and dead wood, they’re commonly found under rocks and in rotting logs.
+Silverfish and firebrats typically live outdoors anywhere they can find food and are distributed through most of the world.
+Since they can survive on old vegetation and dead wood, they’re commonly found under rocks and in rotting logs.
 Indoors, they can eat paper goods, already-damaged and rotting building materials, or garbage.